wwmoraes/site/content/posts/automation-is-not-just-a-word/index.md

 ---
-title: automation is not just a word
+title: Automation is not just a word
 date: 2022-01-06T10:55:06+01:00
 draft: true
 categories: